AoifeW123/High-Low/README.md

 I would like to see the computer compare my answer to the number generated.
 After the comparison the computer should respond with either a "You win" or "You Lose".
 This is unless we both guess the same number then I would exspect to see "Draw!"

-I would like to see if after the game has been played if i can play agian or just end the game through an input
+I would like to see if after the game has been played if i can play agian or just end the game through an input of Y / N